covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     }
     ```

-6. If you run the ap and click 'Dynamic', you'll have two differnt Fragments for different orientations.
+6. If you run the app and click 'Dynamic', you'll have two different Fragments for different orientations.

     ![port](.md_images/port.png)